Michael Meltsner

+In 1977, he joined with Felicia Kentridge and Arthur Chaskalson to help found South Africa’s Legal Resource Center, modeling it after the NAACP Legal Defense Fund.
+In 1987 he became a Massachusetts licensed marriage and family therapist but continued to teach and practice law.
+From 2000 to 2005, he was hired to direct d the first year law program at the Harvard Law School.

+He married Heli Spiegel in 1961.
+They have two children, Jessica Meltsner of Blacksburg Virginia and Molly Meltsner of Seattle Washington and four grandchildren.

+Board memberships include the Legal Action Center and Mass Humanities.
 Meltsner sits on the board of the Legal Action Center.
 He is a winner of many awards including a Berlin American Academy prize Fellowship, a Guggenheim Fellowship, the Hugo Bedau Award for capital punishment scholarship and an American Bar Association Silver Gabel media award.
 In 2012 John Jay College (CUNY) conferred an Honorary Doctor of Laws calling him "the principal architect of the death penalty abolition movement in the United States."